 How I reached the tipping point was by ceasing to numb the suffering.
 By feeling the rawness and getting real with myself, I resolved to make a change.
 No matter how big or ridiculous your dream may initially seem… you will get there, somehow, some way, if you consistently put in the work to figure it out.
 If I can do it, you can do it too.

-Next comes the real work—on getting yourself mentally and emotionally ready to commit to the leap.
-More on that next week!
+Next comes getting yourself mentally and emotionally ready to commit to the leap: the mindset you need for change.